lfisher447-afk/Web-/README.md

 -Djava.rmi.server.hostname=<YOUR_SERVER_IP>
 ```

-Ensure your infrastructure security groups or VPC firewall tables permit ingress TCP packets on port `9010` solely from authorized telemetry scraping subnets.
-Do not expose this port to the raw public internet unless you want some script-kid invoking your `ShutdownHandler` endpoints.
+*   '''text (Security Note: Ensure your VPC firewall rules permit inbound traffic on port 9010 exclusively from your internal monitoring or bastion subnets.) '''
+*   '''text Secure your JMX authentication configuration by creating customized `jmxremote.access` and `jmxremote.password` files with strict permissions (chmod 600) on the hosting server. '''
+*   '''text Failure to lock down JMX permissions will expose your deep kernel triggers, including `ShutdownHandler` tokens, to local network packet sniffers. '''

-### Phase 3: RMI Session Verification (Establishing the Control Plane)
+### '''text Phase 3: RMI Session Verification (Establishing the Control Plane) ''' ###

-To make sure your JVM arguments are actually firing and active, establish an remote connection using a JMX console like Java VisualVM or JConsole.
-Initialize a connection to the secure RMI endpoint URI:
+*   '''text To make sure your JVM arguments are actually firing and active, establish a remote connection using a JMX console like Java VisualVM or JConsole. '''

-`service:jmx:rmi:///jndi/rmi://<YOUR_SERVER_IP>:9010/jmxrmi`
+*   '''text Initialize a connection to the secure RMI endpoint URI: service:jmx:rmi:///jndi/rmi://<YOUR_SERVER_IP>:9010/jmxrmi '''

-Authenticate with your security credentials.
-Expand the `org.eclipse.jetty` package mapping tree.
-If you see the complete topology of 52 managed MBean nodes exactly as structured in Section 3, your classpath and RMI instrumentation have successfully initialized, no cap.
-You are now tracking live socket metrics.
+*   '''text Authenticate with your security credentials. '''
+*   '''text Expand the `org.eclipse.jetty` package mapping tree. '''
+*   '''text If you see the complete topology of 52 managed MBean nodes exactly as structured in Section 3, your classpath and RMI instrumentation have successfully initialized, no cap. '''
+*   '''text You are now tracking live socket metrics. '''
+*   '''text Execute a quick manual test by inspecting the `Server` attributes to confirm thread-pool and connector properties match our newly loaded blueprint values. '''

-### Phase 4: Telemetry Aggregation (Binding Prometheus & Grafana)
+### '''text Phase 4: Telemetry Aggregation (Binding Prometheus & Grafana) ''' ###

-### Standard developers rely on primitive, reactive CPU-average alerts to check system health, which is absolutely pathetic. ### By the time CPU alerts fire, your system is already completely locked in an I/O wait spiral.
-We must export these 4,500+ JMX parameters to an active Prometheus polling server.
-To do this, configure your `jmx_exporter` daemon with the following strict extraction mappings in your `config.yaml` file:
+### Standard developers rely on primitive, reactive CPU-average alerts to check system health, which is absolutely pathetic. ###
+### By the time CPU alerts fire, your system is already completely locked in an I/O wait spiral.
+We must export these 4,500+ JMX parameters to an active Prometheus polling server. ###

 ```yaml
 lowercaseOutputName: true